arvindcsekar/GW-PTA-PINN/README.md

 The ω-PINN was designed to solve the relativistic evolution of orbital frequency for circular spin-aligned SMBHB systems.
 The network takes normalised time, spin parameters, and normalised masses as input, and outputs ω(t) in physical units.
 It comprises a hard boundary condition at τ = 0 and a residual loss derived from the 2PN evolution equation, which includes spin-orbit coupling, chirp mass scaling, and post-Newtonian corrections.

-The PINN was trained over a normalized time domain τ ∈ [0, 1], corresponding to a physical range from first 0 to + 10 years and then from −Δt to +10 years, where Δt is the light travel delay for a pulsar at a distance of 1 kpc.
+The PINN was trained over a normalised time domain τ ∈ [0, 1], corresponding to a physical range from first 0 to + 10 years and then from −Δt to +10 years, where Δt is the light travel delay for a pulsar at a distance of 1 kpc.
 The residual loss was computed using autograd to obtain dω/dτ, scaled appropriately to physical time.
 The network was trained using Adam optimisation with gradient clipping and high residual weighting to enforce physical fidelity.

 ## RK4 Ground Truth Comparison